rindojs/create-rindo/README.md

 teams/individuals looking to reuse components across one or more applications.
 - `app` - allows one to spin up an application, complete with routing.
 This is a **community-driven** project, and is not formally owned by the Rindo team
-- `navify-pwa` - allows one to spin up an Navify PWA, complete with tabs layout and routing.
+- `family-pwa` - allows one to spin up a Family PWA, complete with tabs layout and routing.
 This is a **community-driven** project.

 ## Usage